 It is strongly advised that the committee meet as a group for the first meeting.
-This request comes from the need for the committee to fill out a meeting report, in which the members give feedback on the strengths, concerns, and recommendations for the student after meetings one and two.
-If this is not possible, the mentor and student will devise a strategy for the committee members to communicate with the student and share information (again, try to avoid substituting individual meetings for a committee meeting - this can lead to confusion and miscommunication).
+This request comes from the need for the mentor to fill out a Thesis Committee Meeting Report, in which the mentor summarizes committee members' feedback on the strengths, concerns, and recommendations for the student after meetings one and two.
+If meeting as a group is not possible, the mentor and student will devise a strategy for the committee members to communicate with the student and share information (again, try to avoid substituting individual meetings for a committee meeting - this can lead to confusion and miscommunication).